 What is an Executor of an Estate?

 When a person passes away, their worldly possessions are left behind, however, they can still guide how those possessions are distributed through instructions in their will.
 An executor is named in the will—sometimes known as a personal representative—to carry out the terms of the will.
 Choosing an executor is a major decision when an individual is having an estate plan prepared.
+What are the responsibilities of an executor?
 The named executor will manage and protect the financial assets of the estate, including bank accounts, cash, investments, and property.

 The executor of an estate will begin the process by submitting the will to the probate court so that they can officially be named as the executor, then will carry out the wishes of the decedent.
 Since executors have extensive responsibilities, it is essential to ensure the chosen person is someone that can be trusted implicitly to follow the wishes of the decedent.
 Some people will name a family member as the executor, while others will name a close friend or an attorney as the executor.